Hunter In Hand

 enter to work the obstacle.

 b.
-Touching pony with hand or foot in attempt to cue the pony.
+Touching pony with hand or foot in attempt to cue the pony. - The following will result in disqualification:

 a.
 Not doing the obstacles in prescribed order.